Sumandora/SignatureScanner/README.md

 - Supports IDA signatures
 - Supports string search
 - Supports XRef searches
-- The ability to switch each feature on and off in a modular way
 - Lightweight and easy to use
 - Designed for game hacking purposes